If you’re looking to hire a ghostwriter or hire someone to write a book for you, this is how you can get the best out of your writer.

 Example – if you’re writing a book about your life as a Buddhist monk who sets up a charity looking after lepers in Nepal; your audience will be very different to a story about being released from prison and setting up a successful business in catering.

 OK yes, they’re both stories about life changing decisions and are intended to inspire, but the ex-con who starts the catering biz is most likely to appeal to entrepreneurs and aspiring business people.
 Whereas the lepers in Nepal story may be more appealing to travel readers or those interested in the compassionate aspects of life.

 For fiction, this is even more important.
 Sci-fi, romance, erotica, thrillers – the audience isn’t always obvious just from the genre.
 What sex the lead is, how they are described, the events that unfold all need to be written with that target reader in mind.

 Why is this so important?

 For the writer, knowing the audience makes a difference to how the book is written.
-Are there turns of phrase that shouldn’t be used?
+Are the audience familiar with slang?
+Will they understand certain facets of humour?
 What common experiences are you looking to emotionally exploit in your reader?

 Trust me, this all helps.